Hyperchaotic/minimon-applet/README.md

 # Minimon COSMIC Applet

 A little applet for displaying total CPU load and/or memory usage.
 Can sit in the panel or Dock.
-Can display as icons or text.
+Configurable refresh rate and display options.
+Can sit both in dock and the panel and can be configured differently for each instance.

 ![screenshot-2024-09-12-16-52-36](https://raw.githubusercontent.com/Hyperchaotic/minimon-applet/main/cosmic-applet-minimon.png)